Macmillan Publishers: 21st century

-In 2010, Macmillan Education submitted to an investigation on grounds of fraudulent practices.
-The Macmillan division admitted to bribery in an attempt to secure a contract for an education project in southern Sudan.
-As a direct result of the investigation, sanctions were applied by the World Bank Group, namely a 6-year debarment (reduced from 8 years due to an early acknowledgment of misconduct by the company) declaring the company ineligible to be awarded Bank-financed contracts.

-In December 2011, Bedford, Freeman, and Worth Publishing Group, Macmillan's higher education group, changed its name to Macmillan Higher Education while retaining the Bedford, Freeman, and Worth name for its k–12 educational unit.
-Also, that month, Brian Napack resigned as Macmillan president while staying on for transitional purposes.

-In 2012, parent company Holtzbrinck reorganized; Macmillan's consumer publishing operations were now led by John Turner Sargent from New York City.
+In 2012, parent company Holtzbrinck reorganized; Macmillan's consumer publishing operations in the US were now led by John Turner Sargent from New York City.

-In May 2015, London-based Macmillan Science and Education merged with Berlin-based Springer Science+Business Media to form Springer Nature, jointly controlled by Holtzbrinck Publishing Group and BC Partners.

-In January 2019, Toronto, Canada-based online writing community Wattpad announced an agreement with Macmillan [sic, Springer Nature America] for handling sales and distribution in the U.S. for its new publishing division Wattpad Books, alongside rival Penguin Random House that will handle the U.K. and India market, and Raincoast Books for the Canadian market.
+In 2018, Pan Macmillan announced it would move from its current location in King's Cross to a "larger and distinctive" new eight-storey headquarters in London's Clerkenwell.

-In November 2019, Macmillan announced that libraries would be able to buy only one copy of e-books for the first eight weeks after publication, in an effort to boost sales by creating long waits for borrowers at large library systems.
+In November 2019, Macmillan Publishers announced that libraries would be able to buy only one copy of e-books for the first eight weeks after publication, in an effort to boost sales by creating long waits for borrowers at large library systems.
 This prompted complaints and some libraries boycotted the company; the policy was reversed in March 2020.

+In 2020, Pan Macmillan was named Publisher of the Year at the British Book Awards for the third time in six years.

 In September 2020, Macmillan announced that CEO John Sargent will be leaving at the end of the year due to "a disagreement regarding the direction of Macmillan."
 According to Holtzbrinck spokesperson Erin Coffey, the decision was made by Stefan von Holtzbrinck, CEO of the Holtzbrinck group.

+In September 2021, it was announced that Joanna Prior would succeed Anthony Forbes-Watson as CEO of Pan Macmillan in the UK, described by Publishing Perspectives magazine as "a major move for women in book publishing leadership."
+In an interview with The Bookseller magazine in October 2023, Prior said “Women have proved they are more than capable of running publishing companies.
+I feel it is entirely right and appropriate that these senior seats should be taken by women.
+I hope to bring the women up behind me.”

+In 2022 it was announced that Jon Yaged would become CEO of Macmillan Publishers in the US, replacing Don Weisberg.

+In 2023, Pan Macmillan acquired business books publisher Harriman House.
+Harriman House was founded by Philip Jenks and Stephen Eckett in 1992.